zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/variables.rst

    :emphasize-lines: 1, 4, 7
    :linenos:

-As you can see the syntax of the comment does not change.
+As you can see, the syntax of the comment does not change.
 Always start the comment with :literal:`/**` and end it with :literal:`*/`.
 Remember to begin with a capital letter and end with a period, even if the comment is only a sentence fragment.